Middlesex Savings Bank

 Middlesex Savings Bank is a Massachusetts bank headquartered in Natick, Massachusetts, and founded in 1835.
-It is the largest mutual bank in Massachusetts with more than $5.7 billion in assets and 32 branches in the western Boston suburbs.
+It is one of the largest mutual banks in Massachusetts with more than $6 billion in assets and 32 branches in the western Boston suburbs.

 History

-The Middlesex Institution for Savings was founded on March 4, 1835 in Concord, Massachusetts.
+The Middlesex Institution for Savings was founded on March 4, 1835, in Concord, Massachusetts.
 Natick Five Cents Savings Bank was founded in 1859.
 Medway Savings Bank was founded in 1871.